-Chair Nabil Muhaisen called the Technical Advisory Committee to order at 10:00 a.m. and welcomed everyone.
-Chair Muhaisen provided an overview of the virtual meeting guidelines, the raise hand feature to be recognized, and the public comment procedures.
-He pointed out that the virtual meetings are accessible to all.
+Vice-Chairman Alex Laffey called the meeting to order at 8:30 a.m. and welcomed everyone.
+Vice-Chairman Laffey detailed the virtual meeting guidelines, the raise hand feature to be recognized, and the public comment procedures.
+He noted that the virtual meetings were accessible to all.

-//.
-Confirmation of Quorum/Agenda Review/Staff Follow-Up
+II.
+Confirmation of Quorum/Agenda Review/Staff Follow-up

-Ms. Lisa Smith conducted the attendance roll call.
-Mr. Caskey provided an overview of the workshop format for today's meeting.
-Mr. Caskey explained that the Governor's executive order allowing boards and committees in Florida to meet virtually without a quorum physically present due to COVID-19 concerns expired on October 31, 2020.
+Ms. Lisa Smith conducted the roll call.
+Mr. Hill provided an overview of the workshop format for today's meeting.
+Mr. Hill explained that the Governor's executive order allowing boards and committees in Florida to meet virtually without a quorum physically present due to COVID-19 concerns expired on October 31, 2020.
 He stated that at the September 9, 2020, meeting the MetroPlan Orlando Board approved Resolution #20-15 which enables the MetroPlan Orlando advisory committees to continue to meet virtually in workshop sessions through the end of 2020.
 He noted that a physical quorum is not required.
-The committees will review and discuss action items going to the Board, and will provide informal consensus recommendations to the Board on the action items.
-Formal action will be taken at a future in-person meeting to ratify the Board's actions.
+The committees will review and discuss action items going to the Board and will provide informal consensus recommendations to the Board on the action items.
+The committees will then be taking formal action to ratify the Board's actions at a future inperson meeting.